bronita15/RTR105/README.md

-ls -> list information about files pwd -> print the full filename of the current working directory nano -> script creating
+ls -> list information about files pwd -> print the full filename of the current working directory nano -> script creating type > the result, for the type function, is the type of the argument max  min > gives the larges and the smallest values len > tells how many items in the argument